jag-eagle-technology/GaLOPDevTutorial/step3.md

 }
 ```

-2. Follow the instructions at https://developers.arcgis.com/javascript/latest/style-a-feature-layer/ to display labels for the huts and trails.
+3. Adapt the instructions on labelling at https://developers.arcgis.com/javascript/latest/style-a-feature-layer/ to display labels for huts.
 We used the following to label the huts:
 ```
 const labelHuts = {
     // autocasts as new LabelClass()